hacks-guide/Guide_Vita/docs/installing-h-encore-(qcma).md

 ---

 ### Required Reading

+The h-encore exploit for the PS Vita (TV) allows for the installation of homebrew applications to the LiveArea Screen.
+It is compatible with the firmware versions 3.65 to 3.74.

 This method should be used if the finalhe method of hacking your Vita does not work, or if your Mac or Linux computer is unable to run finalhe.

 ### What You Need